Nitha-SKumar/Business-Insights-360/README.md

 - What potential challenges or risks might impact the project's success?
 - What data sources and resources are necessary to construct the dashboard?
 - Have stakeholders provided input on dashboard design and visualization preferences?

+Following the project kickoff meetings, the data engineering team has provided the requested datasets to the data analytics team.
+Now, let's delve into understanding the dataset:

+### Dataset Overview:

+Understanding the available data is crucial for effective analysis.
+Before delving into analysis, it's essential to gain a comprehensive understanding of the dataset.

+### Dimension Tables:

+#### dim_customer:
+- Contains static data such as customer and product details.
+- 27 distinct markets (e.g., India, USA, Spain).
+- 75 distinct customers across markets.
+- Two types of platforms: Brick & Mortar (physical/offline store) and E-commerce (online store).
+= Three channels: Retailer, Direct, and Distributors.
+#### dim_market:
+- Includes 27 distinct markets with 7 sub-zones and 4 regions (APAC, EU, LATAM).
+#### dim_product:
+- Divisions: P & A (Peripherals & Accessories), PC (Personal Computer), N & S (Networking & Storage).
+14 different categories (e.g., Internal HDD, Keyboard).
+-Various product variants.
+### Fact Tables:

+#### fact_forecast_monthly:
+- Used for forecasting customer needs in advance.
+- Denormalized for analytical purposes.
+- Contains columns with the start date of each month and forecasted quantity needed by customers.
+#### fact_sales_monthly:
+- Similar to fact_forecast_monthly but with actual sold quantities instead of forecasted values.
+### Additional Tables:

+#### gdb056_freight_cost:
+-Details of travel and other costs for each market per fiscal year.
+#### gdb056_gross_price:
+- Contains gross prices with product codes.
+#### gdb056_manufacturing_cost:
+- Provides manufacturing cost details with product codes and years.
+#### gdb056_Pre_invoice_dedutions:
+- Details of pre-invoice deductions percentages for each customer per year.
+#### gdb056_Post_invoice_deductions:
+- Details of post-invoice deductions and other deductions.

+The provided dataset offers a wealth of information that will be instrumental in conducting comprehensive analyses and deriving valuable insights.

+Importing data into Power BI from a MySQL database is a crucial step in this project.
+Access credentials for the database will be required to establish the connection and import the datasets.

+### Data Model:

+- Data modeling forms the foundation of the report-building process in Power BI.
+All visualizations are constructed based on the data model, making it a critical component.

+- In this project, we have adopted the Snowflake data modeling method, which involves organizing data into multiple normalized tables connected by foreign key relationships.
+This approach facilitates efficient querying and analysis while maintaining data integrity.

+- By implementing sound data modeling practices and leveraging the Snowflake method, we aim to create a robust foundation for our Power BI reports, enabling us to derive meaningful insights and drive informed decision-making.